BIO

 LONG BIO

-A passionate campaigner for stylistic diversity within choral singing, he is the newly appointed Artistic Director of San Diego Gay Men’s Chorus, and held the same position at the New York City Gay Men’s Chorus from 2007-2019.
-Under his energized leadership, NYCGMC expanded to 300 singers, achieved strong commercial success, and remains recognized for its innovative, entertaining and impactful performances locally, across the US and internationally.
+Under his energized leadership, NYCGMC expanded to 300 singers, achieved strong commercial success, and was recognized for its innovative, entertaining and impactful performances locally, across the US and internationally.
 NYCGMC’s Connect program included Youth Pride Chorus, queer pop a cappella ensemble Tonewall, a schools program and a singalong program for LGTBTIQ+ elders across all five boroughs of New York City.

 Highlights included performances to stadium-sized audiences with Sia and Demi Lovato, singing on the Emmy Award-winning movie of Larry Kramer's iconic 'The Normal Heart' (2010), a 2013 European tour, and a 2015 performance with the New York Philharmonic Orchestra at Lincoln Center.
 In June 2019, the development of Quiet No More, a 45 minute choral work celebrating the 50th Anniversary of the Stonewall Riots, performed by 25 choirs across the US and internationally.
-The project culminated in a massed choral performance under his direction by 600 singers at Carnegie Hall.
+The project culminated in a massed choral performance under his direction by over 600 singers at Carnegie Hall.

 He has a library of over 200 arrangements in all styles, mainly for TTBB chorus, and he is an award-winning arranger in jazz and choral music, published by Oxford, Hal Leonard, Faber and ABRSM Publishing.
 A leading innovator in the field, he also penned the chapter in LGBTIQ+ choral singing in the recent Oxford Handbook of Choral Pedagogy.
 Now Vice President of the Board of Directors of GALA Choruses and President of the Global Alliance of Queer Choirs, Charlie is a leading voice in the queer choral movement.
 In turbulent and uncertain times, he is especially passionate about music as a way to unify, heal and bring people together.

-Previously based in London, Charlie remains also one of the UK's most influential jazz educators.
+Charlie remains one of the UK's most influential jazz educators.
 Having received his Ph.D from the Institute of Education, London University, he taught at the Royal College of Music in London from 1999-2007, where he was Area Leader for Aural Training, Professor of Jazz Piano and directed the Royal College of Music Big Band.
 An alumnus of the Guildhall’s famed jazz course, he was nominated for a UK Jazz Parliamentary Award for services to jazz education in 2005, and was on the Resource Team of the International Association for Jazz Education in the early 2000s.
 Author of critically acclaimed book 'Jazz Piano from Scratch' (Hal Leonard/ABRSM), he also penned the chapter on Jazz Education in the recent Oxford Companion to Jazz.
 Central to the invention of the UK’s Grade exams for beginner jazz musicians, he has worked with thousands of musicians and educators in Malaysia, Singapore, Hong Kong, Australia and New Zealand.